Sazid99246/100-days-of-code/r1-log.md

 2. Watched lectures on **Understanding Core JavaScript Fundamentals**.
 3. Completed the lab **Build a Pyramid Generator**.
 4. Completed the lab **Build a Gradebook App**.

+### Day 52, February 18, Tuesday
+1. Solved Problem of the day on **GeeksforGeeks**

+Today, I was so much busy, and tired.
+So I couldn't do so much code.
+By the way, the course I was doing from Coursera on Java programming, I think it is not a good course as it shows all its programs using their own built library functions.
+So I was in search of some great courses on internet, but couldn't get any.
+Could you please suggest one?